ucgmsim/nzgmdb/wiki/Process-Records.md

 fmax is the min of all 3 components

 If these values are not found then for the fmin, lowcut is set to 0.05 and if fmax is missing then the highcut is set to 1 / (2.5 * dt)
-A simple check is performed that the lowcut is not higher than the highcut, if so the record is skipped
+If these values are not found then the fmin lowcut is set to 0.05.
+Similarly, if fmax is missing then the highcut is set to 1 / (2.5 * dt)

 Then the 000, 090 and ver components are selected from the initial processed mseed (rotated) Tries to grab NE if not then tries XY and if not then skips record